SourceBox-LLC/FineFoundry/docs/user-guide/cli-usage.md

 - Ingest and chunk the document.
 - Generate Q&A pairs from each chunk.
 - Save the combined dataset to `qa_pairs.json`.
+- Save results to the FineFoundry database by default (use `--no-db` to disable).

 ### Multiple sources